dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-4 TMA-ARM.md

 ### TMA On ARM Platforms

 ARM CPU architects also have developed a TMA performance analysis methodology for their processors, which we will discuss next.
-ARM calls it "Topdown" in their documentation, so we will use their naming.
+ARM calls it "Topdown" in their documentation [@ARMNeoverseV1TopDown], so we will use their naming.
 At the time of writing this chapter (late 2023), Topdown is only supported on cores designed by ARM, e.g. Neoverse N1 and Neoverse V1, and their derivatives, e.g. Ampere Altra and AWS Graviton3.
 Refer to the list of major CPU microarchitectures in the end of this book if you need to refresh your memory on ARM chip families.
 Processors designed by Apple doesn't support the ARM Topdown performance analysis methodology yet.

 ARM Neoverse V1 is the first CPU in the Neoverse family that supports a full set of level 1 Topdown metrics: `Bad Speculation`, `Frontend Bound`, `Backend Bound`, and `Retiring`.
 Future Neoverse cores are said to support further levels of TMA.
 At the time of writing, there are no analysis guides for Neoverse N2 and V2 cores.
 Prior to V1 cores, Neoverse N1 supported only two L1 categories: `Frontend Stalled Cycles` and `Backend Stalled Cycles`.